 This month, we’re sharing stories from our work around the world.
-It is our hope that these stories will inspire, encourage, and enrich your lives this Christmas season.
+It is our hope that these stories will inspire, encourage, and enrich your lives.
 The following post was written by Darren Harder, Country Director for World Relief South Sudan.

 “Let there be peace on earth, and let it begin with me;

 Let there be peace on earth, the peace that was meant to be.

 With God as our Father, brothers all are we,

 Let me walk with my brother, in perfect harmony.

 Let peace begin with me, let this be the moment now;

 With every step I take, let this be my solemn vow

 To take each moment and live each moment, in peace eternally.